 The subway’s alphabet lines snake their way beneath the city and above the boulevards.
 Take the Ⓑ to Brighton Beach, the Ⓙ to Jamaica, or the Ⓕ to Forest Hills.
 From the towers of Midtown, to the factories of Flatbush, to the shouts of Shea Stadium, the subway is a panoply of color, motion, and people.
 For the price of $2.75, the world is within reach.
 Chinatown, Poland, Russia, Greece, India, and Italy are all neighborhoods joined by the subway’s umbilical cord.
 New York is a world unto herself, knit together by bands of black asphalt and steel arteries subway track.

 Voice of the City by Joseph Stella, 1922.

-In 1856, Walt Whitman published “Crossing Brooklyn Ferry.”
+In 1856, Walt Whitman published Crossing Brooklyn Ferry.
 He writes of immigrants and bourgeois businessmen alike, all part of “the simple, compact, well-join’d scheme, myself disintegrated, every one disintegrated yet part of the scheme.”
-The scheme of the city.
-The cogs of capitalism.
-The human machinery of the metropolis.
-To each immigrant her place, to each worker his seat, and to each vagabond a place in the breadline.
+Immigrants are the scheme of the city, the cogs of capitalism, and the human machinery of the metropolis.
+To each immigrant belongs her place, to each worker his seat, and to each vagabond a place in the breadline.
 Together they form the metropolis.
+Whitman also writes: